 Congressional Republicans oppose tax increases and support spending cuts.
 The economics of those positions can be debated ad nauseam, and have been throughout the debt-ceiling debate.
 But polling data show the politics are clear.
 They serve the interests of a particular class: rich Republicans.

-This article appears in the July 21, 2011, edition of National Journal Daily.
+This article appears in the July 21, 2011 edition of NJ Daily.